Bakudankun/qline.vim/README.md

 # Define components.
 You can overwrite or append to the default definitions.
 # If its content is a Funcref, it is evaluated before parsing the statusline.
 # If visible_condition results in Falsy, or the content results in empty string,
-# the component is disabled.
+# the component is collapsed.
 # Funcrefs are evaluated in the context of the window of the drawing status line.
 # Note that in Vim9, functions cannot use non-autoload functions that is later
 # defined.
 Use `eval()` to work around.